DAWZayas/ManyMovies/README.md

 # ManyMovies

-Project developed by: Alexandra Martín, Alexia Torres and Sergio Panadero.
+Project developed by: Alexia Torres and Sergio Panadero.

 ##Reason of the project: